 The MN Faculty hosts five Norwegian Centres of Excellence (SFF) of which one is split between the Universities of Oslo and Tromsø.
 The MN Faculty also plays an active part in eight SFF hosted by other faculties at University of Oslo or other institutions.
 The SFF title is obtained in strong competition and is assigned for a period of up to ten years, with a minimum of five years.

 The Research Council of Norway has initiated a Centres of Excellence (CoE) scheme with the intention of bringing more Norwegian researchers and research groups up to a high international standard.
 The centres are affiliated with Norway's top universities and premier independent research institutes.

 The Rosseland Centre for Solar Physics is hosted by the Institute of Theoretical Astrophysics at the University of Oslo.
 The centre aims to understand how the Earths closest star actually works.
-Mats Carlsson is directing the centre, which is expected to start during Autumn of 2017.
+RoCs was established in 2017.

 The centre aims to give important contributions to the understanding of the biology, chemistry and physics of the molecules.
 The centre is shared equally between the University of Oslo and the University of Tromsø - The Arctic University of Norway, with the University of Oslo as project owner.
-The Hylleraas Centre for Quantum Molecular Sciences is expected to start during the Autumn of 2017.
+The Hylleraas Centre was established in 2017.